Q. What is Chiropractic?

 COMMON QUESTIONS ABOUT SPINAL ISSUES:

 Q. My Doctor told me I "pinched" a nerve in my back?

 A. Nerves don't get really get "pinched".
 This is a common explanation that both medical and chiropractic doctors often use as it is easy for patients to relate to and satisfies there questions.
-Dr. Davies believes it is helpful to spend time to educate patients on how and why conditions occur as it provides a foundation to help understand appropriate treatment and prevention recommendations.
+Dr. McClintock believes it is helpful to spend time to educate patients on how and why conditions occur as it provides a foundation to help understand appropriate treatment and prevention recommendations.

 The symptom of "pain" is caused by inflammatory proteins (prostaglandin, bradykinins, histamine etc) which are generated by an inflammatory process when tissue (muscles, ligaments, tendons, discs etc) is damaged.
 Depending what tissues are affected (come in contact with) the inflammatory proteins will largely determine the clinical presentation of symptoms.
 For example: if a person lifts something heavy or sits in a poor position all day and strains the ligaments and muscles (usually the deep low back stabilizing muscles) of the low back, an inflammatory process is initiated and the "inflammatory proteins" are set in motion often irritating local nerves, discs, ligaments and other muscles.
 Also, once a person experiences pain, many of the surrounding muscle tighten or "clamp down" in a neurological reflexive manner in attempt to stabilize the injured area.
 Unfortunately, this "clamping down" decreases local blood supply which compromises nutrient supply and waste (inflammatory proteins) removal ability of the damaged area and results with continued pain.
 Often, when this pain is intense and sharp is can FEEL like a nerve is pinched.